What are manual frequency restoration and replacement reserves and what purpose do they serve?

-- Replacement Reserve (RR) is composed of 500 MW which can be activated in less than 30 minutes and for 1.5 hours per activation.
+- Replacement Reserve (RR) is composed of 500 MW which can be activated in less than 30 minutes and up to 1.5 hours per activation.
 RTE may activate replacement reserve a maximum of 4 times in a one-day period and without exceeding 3 hours of cumulated duration per day.

 These must be able to cover two daily occurrences of an incident equivalent to the largest possible generation incident.

-RTE contracts manual frequency and replacement reserves by means of an annual call for tenders and a daily call for tenders
+RTE contracts manual frequency restoration and replacement reserves by means of an annual call for tenders and a daily call for tenders

-Parties awarded an mFRR RR contract undertake to make their capacities available on the balancing mechanism.
-That is why any tenderer must first be signatory to a participation agreement as a balancing service provider before the deadline for submission of tenders in response to the call for tenders.
+Parties awarded a mFRR-RR call for tenders must make their capacities available on the balancing mechanism.
+This is why all tenderers must first be signatory to a participation agreement in manual frequency restoration and replacement reserves and a participation agreement as a balance responsible party before the deadline for submission of tenders in response to the annual call for tenders.
 This condition must also be fulfilled before any participation in the daily call for tenders.
-All of the contract and technical information is available here: Participating in the balancing mechanism.
+All of the contract and technical information is available here: Becoming a balancing service provider.

-If you are a customer connected to the transmission or distribution grid, you are required to either become a balancing service provider, or to enlist the services of an aggregator to participate in the mechanism.
-Please find in the following link the list of participants with balancing entities approved for manual frequency restoration reserve and replacement reserves.
+If you are a customer connected to the grid, you are required to either become a balancing service provider, or to enlist the services of an aggregator to participate in the mechanism.
+Please find in the following link the list of participants with balancing entities approved for manual frequency restoration reserve and replacement reserve.

 The consultation file includes the following elements:

-- Annexes to the specifications for establishing an observability system
+- Annexes for the set-up of an observability system

 In addition, RTE is providing the following for participants:

-- the results of the call for tenders 2019 and the data concerning the tenders submitted
+- the results of the call for tenders 2021 and the data concerning the tenders submitted.

 Information system and observability system

-In addition to the access to the RTE information system required for balancing service providers (presented on the web page Participating in the Balancing Mechanism), any holder of a mFRR-RR contract must apply IT rules relating to RACOON platform, the implementation guide relating to reserves exchange and implement an observability system, as described in the following specifications for establishing an observability system.
+In addition to the access to the information system required for balancing service providers (presented on the web page Becoming a balancing service provider), any holder of a mFRR-RR contract must apply IT rules relating to RACOON platform, the implementation guide relating to reserves exchange and implement an observability system as described in Annex 6 of the mFRR-RR terms and conditions (observability specifications).

 For any queries, please email your usual sales representative or firstname.lastname@example.org (RTE Sales Division).